 They are bilingual and not as easy to decipher as you may think: this language has different roots than English and looks and sound absolutely unique!

 Cycle the Western Greenway to Achill island

-Connemara, in the West of Ireland , is one of the most atmospheric areas of the country and a great place to experience the famous Irish hospitality.
+Connemara, in the West of Ireland, is one of the most atmospheric areas of the country with truly stunning nature and remote scenery.

 Visit a castle, turned abbey, turned school at Kylemore Abbey